-Calum Chambers 2022 - Net Worth, Salary, Sponsors, Girlfriend, Tattoos, Cars, and more
+Calum Chambers - Net Worth, Salary, Sponsors, Girlfriend, Tattoos, Cars, and more

+Calum Chambers – Net Worth, Salary, Sponsors, Girlfriend, Tattoos, Cars, and more

-Calum Chambers is an English professional football player who currently plays for the Premier League club Aston Villa as a centre-back and in this article, we will see more about his Net Worth, Salary, Sponsors, Girlfriend, Tattoos, Cars, and more.
+Calum Chambers is an English professional football player who currently plays for the EFL League One club Cardiff City as a centre-back and in this article, we will see more about his Net Worth, Salary, Sponsors, Girlfriend, Tattoos, Cars, and more.

 Calum Chambers joined Villa in 2022 from the current Premier League leaders Arsenal after staying for almost 8 years with the club.
 He has represented the England national football team from the youth level to the senior level.